NateFerrero/nginxify/README.md

 Nginxify parses JSON configurations of NGINX config files and creates the appropriate representations in configuration.

+## Config File Location

+The default configuration file is located at `/etc/nginx/sites-enabled/nginxify.conf`, if this is not included by default, for example on Mac OS X, you will need to include this file in your `nginx.conf` file using the (include)[http://nginx.org/en/docs/ngx_core_module.html#include] directive.

 ## Usage

 Create a file called `.nginx` in your user home directory (/home/username), and populate according to the following JSON: